schmouk/PyRandLib/README.md

 twice  the  computation  time  of  above  LCGs)  but  256  integers  memory consumption.

-Multiple Recursive Generators (MRGs) use  recurrence  to  evaluate  pseudo- random numbers suites.
+Multiple  Recursive   Generators   (MRGs)   use  recurrence   to   evaluate
+pseudo-random  numbers  suites.
 For  2  to  more  different values of *k*, recurrence is of the form:

     x(i) = A * SUM[ x(i-k) ]  mod M

 MRGs offer very large periods with the best known results in the evaluation
 of their randomness, as evaluated by Pierre L'Ecuyer and Richard Simard.
-It is therefore strongly recommended to use such pseudo-random  numbers  gener- ators rather than LCG ones for serious simulation applications.
+It is  therefore  strongly  recommended  to  use  such  pseudo-random  numbers
+generators rather than LCG ones for serious simulation applications.

 The implementation of this MRG 32-bits model is finally based on  a  Lagged
 Fibonacci generator (LFIB), the Marsa-LFIB4 one.

 Lagged Fibonacci generators *LFib( m, r, k, op)* use the recurrence